cloud-elements/devportal/docs/guides/elements/config.md

 ValeOn: <!-- vale on -->
 ---

-# Custom Configuration and Parameters
+# Element Builder Configuration and Parameters

-{% include workflow.html displayNames="Info,Authentication,Config & Parameters,Hooks,Events,Resources" links="define-info.html,auth.html,config.html,hooks.html,events.html,resources.html" active="Config & Parameters"%}
+{% include workflow.html displayNames="Info,Properties,Authentication,Config & Parameters,Hooks,Events,Resources" links="define-info.html,properties.html,auth.html,config.html,hooks.html,events.html,resources.html" active="Config & Parameters"%}

 Element configuration and parameters work together solve various scenarios presented by API providers.
 When you set up your element configuration, you define the information that you want to store with the element.
 The information can include data that you collect from the user when they authenticate an instance of an element.
 You can also store variables in the configuration that you can act on with parameters and hooks.
 You can also store information that you need to pass with each request to the API provider.